 Doctors say that women should avoid alcohol consumption during pregnancy to prevent the fetal alcohol syndrome.
 These babies are smaller, present poor development and health problems that can last a lifetime.
 Therefore, alcohol should be excluded from the pregnancy diet, as the defects caused by fetal alcohol syndrome are irreversible.

 Proper nutrition is very important for both mother and baby.
-Prenatal vitamin supplements can provide the vitamins and micronutrients that are so important for both mother and baby.
+Prenatal vitamin supplements can provide the micronutrients that are so important for both mother and baby.
 Iron and calcium supplements are very important for child development.
 However, pregnant women should not take any supplements without seeking medical advice first.